Blue card system statistics

 To help keep children in Queensland safe, the blue card system stops certain people upfront from holding or applying for a blue card.

 Our blue card screening involves a comprehensive check of whether there is any known criminal history or other information that raises concern about a person working with children.
-Where concerning information is identified, we undertake an assessment to determine if the person is eligible to work with children.
+Where concerning information is identified, we undertake an assessment to decide if the person is eligible to work with children.

 Another important safeguard for Queensland children is the No Card, No Start laws, which mean all people working with children are screened before they can start child-related work.